Merck Launches its Uptune Program in Asia for Collaborating with Startups

 - Selected startups can receive funding of up to € 100,000

-TAGUIG, Philippines, July 22, 2022 /PRNewswire/ -- Merck, a leading science and technology company, today announced the launch of its Uptune program in Asia, which aims to generate collaboration opportunities with early-stage innovative companies.
+JAKARTA, Indonesia, July 22, 2022 /PRNewswire/ -- Merck, a leading science and technology company, today announced the launch of its Uptune program in Asia, including Indonesia, which aims to generate collaboration opportunities with early-stage innovative companies.

-"The startup environment in Asia is unique and inspiring.
-Building mutually beneficial and sustainable partnerships with promising startups and creating synergies between Merck and young companies will bring forward the next big ideas." said Steven Johnston, Vice President, Head of Technology Innovation and Enablement, Merck Group Science and Technology Office.
-"Merck can be a strong supporter for them to jointly grow their business, providing not only funding, but also knowledge and industry expertise."

 The Merck Uptune Program is Merck's startup collaboration program.
 It supports early-stage companies across Asia working on relevant topics within healthcare, life science, electronics, and smart manufacturing, and with a strong focus on